-Keys, a Democrat, was the representative for Kansas's 2nd congressional district from 1975 to 1978.
+Keys was the representative for Kansas’s 2nd congressional district and was a Democrat.
+She served from 1975 to 1978.

 Keys is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Keys sponsored and cosponsored.
 See full analysis methodology.

 Keys sponsored bills primarily in these issue areas:

 Some of Keys’s most recently sponsored bills include...

 - H.J.Res.
 1126 (95th): A joint resolution to provide for the designation of September 3, 1978, ...